aranair/heka-bigquery/README.md

 Table names in BigQuery will {dataset_id}/{table_id}{date_stamp}. date_stamp formats as such: 20151230

+If no Encoder is specified in TOML, then the message Payload is extracted and sent.

 ## Sample TOML file (with Kafka as input source):

 ```